The Amazing Race 24

-The Amazing Race 24 (also known as The Amazing Race: All-Stars) is the twenty-fourth season of the American reality television show The Amazing Race.
-It featured eleven teams of two, each returning from a previous edition of The Amazing Race, competing in a race around the world.
+The Amazing Race 24 (also known as The Amazing Race: All-Stars) is the twenty-fourth season of the American reality competition show The Amazing Race.
+Hosted by Phil Keoghan, it featured eleven teams of two, ten teams returning from previous editions and a composite team with two members that competed on separate seasons, competing in a race around the world to win US$1,000,000.
+This season visited three continents and nine countries and traveled over 23000 mi during twelve legs.
+Starting in Santa Clarita, California, racers traveled through China, Malaysia, Sri Lanka, Italy, Switzerland, Spain, England, and Wales before returning to the United States and finishing in Las Vegas.
+Elements of the show that returned for this season include the starting line task.
 The season premiered on CBS on February 23, 2014, and the season finale aired on May 18, 2014.

-Father and son Dave and Connor O'Leary were the winners of this season, while country singers Caroline Cutbirth and Jennifer Wayne finished in second place, and Big Brother newlyweds Brendon Villegas and Rachel Reilly finished in third.
+Father and son Dave and Connor O'Leary from The Amazing Race 22 were the winners of this season, while country singers Caroline Cutbirth and Jennifer Wayne from The Amazing Race 22 finished in second place, and Big Brother newlyweds Brendon Villegas and Rachel Reilly from The Amazing Race 20 finished in third place.

 Production

 Development and filming

-Filming for the season began on November 16, 2013, at Cougar Stadium at the College of the Canyons in Santa Clarita, California.
+Filming for the season began on November 16, 2013, at Cougar Stadium at the College of the Canyons in Santa Clarita, California, with the returning teams spotted at Los Angeles International Airport later in the day.
 Filming was initially set to begin at the Rose Bowl, but was changed to Cougar Stadium due to "issues of availability to use the Rose Bowl."
 This season's course traveled 23000 mi, across three continents and nine countries, including a first-time visit to Wales.

 Illusionist David Copperfield appeared in the first Roadblock during the finale in Las Vegas.

 Casting

-Returning teams were selected from previous teams going as far back as season 14, including three teams competing for a third time.
+In casting the teams for this season, host Phil Keoghan said that they sought to bring back teams that fans love as well as teams that spark the biggest fan reactions.
+One month prior to the start of filming, while the casting process was still ongoing, seven out of the eleven teams that appeared on this season were leaked through Twitter.
+Returning teams were ultimately selected from previous teams going as far back as season 14, including three teams competing for a third time.